fluxapps/ActiveRecordConfig/README.md

 ### Usage

 #### Composer
-First add the follow to your `composer.json` file:
+First add the following to your `composer.json` file:
 ```json
 "require": {
   "srag/activerecordconfig": ">=0.1.0"